 Speaking of that credit card.
 Stop using that.
 If you keep up with these adult behaviors that waste money, you will wake up one morning with $40,000 in credit card debt.

 Then you will be calling a Financial Coach like myself to help you find a way to dig out of this massive hole.

 5. Taking initial offers without haggling or negotiating

 There is always room to negotiate for many things.
 Especially f you are speaking to the owner.

-Saying things like “If I pay in cash, would you give me a discount?”
-I have written a post on the benefits of using cash and how to create your own Cash Envelope Wallet with your favorite designer wallet.
+Saying things like, “If I pay in cash, would you give me a discount?”
+I have written a post on the benefits of using cash and how to create your Cash Envelope Wallet with your favorite designer wallet.

 INSTEAD: Never pay full price.

-If you aren’t in the right mindset, just save it for another day.
-One of my favorite things to talk about is the mindset; written in the post about when NOT to go shopping.
+If you aren’t in the right mindset, save it for another day.
+One of my favorite things to discuss is the mindset, written in the post, about when NOT to go shopping.